SORMAS-Foundation/SORMAS-Docker/README.md

 For all configuration options below, memory should be given as a positive integer number followed by an upper-case "M" - for example 1000M.
 CPU counts should be given as a floating point value with the dot ( . ) as decimal separator, for example "2.5".

-**APPSERVER_JVM_MAX**: Maximum heap space to be used for the java application server used by SORMAS.
-(For example 4096M for 4096MB).
+**APPSERVER_JVM_MAX** Maximum heap space to be used for the java application server used by SORMAS.
+(For example 4096M for 4096MB)

-**APPSERVER_MEM**: Maximum available memory for SORMAS application server.
+**APPSERVER_MEM** Maximum available memory for SORMAS application server.
 Should be set to be at least 150 MB above SORMAS_JVM_MAX.
 (For example 4300M for 4300MB)

-**APPSERVER_MEM_RESERVED**: Memory reserved for SORMAS application server.
+**APPSERVER_MEM_RESERVED** Memory reserved for SORMAS application server.
 This memory may not be used by other processes on the same host.
 (For example 4300M for 4300MB)

-**APPSERVER_CPUS**: CPU cores reserved for the SORMAS java application server.
+**APPSERVER_CPUS** CPU cores reserved for the SORMAS java application server.
 This should be a floating point value.
-(Example: 2.0 )
+(Example: 2.0)

-**WEBSERVER_MEM**: Maximum available memory for the used web server.(For example 1000M for 1000MB)
+**WEBSERVER_MEM** Maximum available memory for the used web server.
+(For example 1000M for 1000MB)

-**WEBSERVER_MEM_RESERVED**: Memory reserved for the used web server.
+**WEBSERVER_MEM_RESERVED** Memory reserved for the used web server.
 This memory may not be used by other processes on the same host.
 (For example 400M for 400MB)

-**WEBSERVER_CPUS**: CPU cores reserved for the used web server.
+**WEBSERVER_CPUS** CPU cores reserved for the used web server.
 This should be a floating point value.
-(Example: 2.0 )
+(Example: 2.0)

-**DB_MEM**: Maximum available memory for the used database server.(For example 3000M for 3000MB)
+**DB_MEM** Maximum available memory for the used database server.
+(For example 3000M for 3000MB)

-**DB_MEM_RESERVED**: Memory reserved for the used database server.
+**DB_MEM_RESERVED** Memory reserved for the used database server.
 This memory may not be used by other processes on the same host.
 (For example 2500M for 2500MB)

-**DB_CPUS**: CPU cores reserved for the used web server.
+**DB_CPUS** CPU cores reserved for the used web server.
 This should be a floating point value.
 (Example: 3.0 )

-**DB_DUMP_MEM**: Maximum available memory for the database dump tool.(For example 500M for 500MB)
+**DB_DUMP_MEM** Maximum available memory for the database dump tool.
+(For example 500M for 500MB)

-**DB_DUMP_MEM_RESERVED**: Memory reserved for the database dump tool.
+**DB_DUMP_MEM_RESERVED** Memory reserved for the database dump tool.
 This memory may not be used by other processes on the same host.
 (For example 100M for 100MB)

-**DB_DUMP_CPUS**: CPU cores reserved for the used web server.
+**DB_DUMP_CPUS** CPU cores reserved for the used web server.
 This should be a floating point value.
 (Example: 0.5 )